SINTEF-9012/soar4bc/README.md

-# MADT4BC: Multi-Aspect Digital Twin for Business Continuity
+# SOAR4BC: Digital Twin-based AI-driven Security Orchestration and Automatic Response with a dashboard based on NeoDash

 ## Installation